Original Publication Date: 03/01/2007

-The 1.2.2 release applies only to the supported platforms listed below; each one provides all minimum system requirements.
-This release supports the following platforms:
+This release applies only to the supported platforms listed below; each one provides all minimum system requirements.
+This release supports the following platform:

-The Enterprise Manager version 1.2.2 was shipped to you installed on the Enterprise Manager 500 or Enterprise Manager 3000 platform.
+The Enterprise Manager version 1.0 was shipped to you installed on the Enterprise Manager 500 platform.
 You only need to set up the system in your network, license the system, and connect it to one or more devices that you want to manage.

 The Enterprise Manager Quick Start Instructions, which is included with the hardware platform, provides basic instructions for a quick set up and initial configuration of the Enterprise Manager system.

 For a more detailed explanation of networking options and setup instructions, see chapter 2, Installation and Setup, and chapter 3, Licensing and Configuring the System in the Enterprise Manager Administrator Guide available at http://tech.f5.com.

 Important: After you complete the licensing process, you must reboot the Enterprise Manager system in order for the user interface to function properly.

 Enterprise Manager can automatically discover F5 Networks devices in the network, and automatically add them to a central device list, where you can perform a variety of remote device management tasks.

 Software image management